Talent-Catalog/talentcatalog/docs/v210/enhanced_search.md

 </div>

-# Last but Not Least
+# Last but Not Least. . .

 Last but not least, we've enhanced the visibility of the search button on the New Search screen, taking into account feedback we've received from users.
 While seemingly small, this adjustment underscores our commitment to crafting a